nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application with pre-existing openings added, each with different status values, such as `APPLIED` or `INTERVIEWING`.
 The user decides to only want to focus on openings that he has only just applied to.
 The user executes `status applied` to filter the openings to only show openings with `APPLIED` status.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the command fails the exceution, the list will not be updated and remain unchanged.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the command fails the execution, the list will not be updated and remain unchanged.
 </div>

 The following sequence diagram shows how the status operation works: